Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 updated clients to abort the protocol in downgrade scenarios.

-Site Operators can monitor the existing {{RFC6962}} ecosystem to detect certificates issued for their domains that lack the poison extension, potentially permitting downgrades.
+Site Operators can monitor the existing {{RFC6962}} ecosystem to detect any certificates that have been issued without the poison extension, potentially permitting downgrades.
 However, the creation of such a certificate without the Site Operator's consent would imply mis-issuance by a Certificate Authority rather than abuse of a compromised/revoked certificate.